-The Elizabeth Dole Foundation has teamed up with the Wounded Warrior Project and the Biden Administration’s Joining Forces to build the Hidden Helpers Coalition to bring needed attention, research, and solutions to the unexpected challenges military children and youth caregivers face.
-In fact, First Lady Jill Biden chose the Hidden Helpers project as her first individual event at the White House.
+The Elizabeth Dole Foundation teamed up with the Wounded Warrior Project and the White House’s Joining Forces initiative to build the Hidden Helpers Coalition to bring needed attention, research and solutions to the unexpected challenges military children and youth caregivers face.
+First Lady Jill Biden chose the Hidden Helpers project as her first individual event at the White House.

 “The most recent data is showing us that there are 2.3 million children under the age of 18 who have a wounded warrior veteran parent,” Hutler said.
 “About 70 percent of those children are providing some form of care in their household — and that can happen in a variety of different ways.”

-Hidden Helpers is seeking out partners who are willing to take action and help the initiative better aid military and veteran families through financial support, educational and training materials, health care commitments, resource navigation, and other programs.
+Hidden Helpers is seeking out partners who are willing to take action and help the initiative better aid military and veteran families through financial support, educational and training materials, health care commitments, resource navigation and other programs.
 There are plenty of opportunities for anyone to get involved.

 - For more information about involvement opportunities and further research through Hidden Heroes, visit the organization’s website.